scepman/scepman-docs/docs/scepman-configuration/optional/application-settings/azure-keyvault.md

 ## AppConfig:KeyVaultConfig:RootCertificateConfig:KeySize

 The length of the Root CA key in bits.
-Defaults to 2048.
+New installations set this to 4096.
+If you remove the setting, it will default to 2048.
+It only applies when generating a new Root CA certificate, though.

 {% hint style="danger" %}
 Changes can harm your service!